Disney’s Polynesian Resort Transportation Options

-Those looking to get from the Polynesian to Disney’s Animal Kingdom will want to take the resort bus service as well.
+Those looking to get from the Polynesian to Disney’s Animal Kingdom will also want to take the resort bus service.
 The bus ride from the Polynesian to Animal Kingdom is also approximately 15 minutes.

-If you would like to learn more about getting around Disney Springs, there is a full guide with different Disney Springs transportation tips.
+If you want to learn more about getting around Disney Springs, we have an entire guide with different Disney Springs transportation tips.

-Here are a few other transportation tips for the Polynesian.
+Here are a few other transportation tips for the Polynesian Resort.

 - To get from the Polynesian to the Contemporary Resort, you’ll want to take the monorail.

-- If you are heading over to Disney’s Boardwalk from the Polynesian, take a bus to Hollywood Studios.
-Then you can walk over to the Boardwalk.
-(Check that the buses are running if you have an early breakfast or late dinner.)
+- If you are heading to Disney’s Boardwalk from the Polynesian, take a bus to Hollywood Studios.
+Then you can walk or boat to the Boardwalk.
+(Check to make certain that buses are operating if you have an early breakfast or late dinner.)

 - Additionally, you can take a Friendship Boat to the Boardwalk from Hollywood Studios.
 That will take a little longer, but no extra walking is involved.

-- In the event the parks are already closed, take a bus to Disney Springs.
+- If the parks are already closed, take a bus to Disney Springs.
 From there, take a bus back to the Polynesian.

 Ultimately, a Disney vacation requires a good deal of planning.
-Here at Resorts Gal, I like to focus on the time you’ll spend at the resorts.
+Here at Resorts Gal, we like to focus on the time you’ll spend at the resorts.
 That includes getting to and from them.

-The most popular transportation review as of late is the Disney Skyliner Stops and Travel Times.
+The most popular transportation review as of late is the Disney Skyliner Resorts and Travel Times.
 Most guests visiting want to ride the Skyliner.
-While it’s not complicated, you definitely need to know your options.
+While it’s not complicated, you need to know your options.

-In conclusion, I hope these tips were able to help you get a good idea of transportation at the Polynesian.
+Hopefully, these tips were able to help you learn how to utilize transportation at the Polynesian.
 They come from many years of experience traveling around Walt Disney World.